sergiolmartinez/RNDM-Discord-Bot/README.md

 for the frontend

-1. cd to the frontend directory
+1. cd to the frontend directory `cd client`
 2. Create a `config.json` file and include your API URI and the OAUTH URI from the Discord developer portal.
 3. Run `npm install`
 4. To run the frontend simple run `yarn start`